QAston/md-wiki-public/software-eng/linux/native_wsl_host.md

 ssh localhost
 ```

+#### manually desparse a file

+- qemu-nbd can make the drive file sparse
+- run `fsutil sparse getflag "F:\Artix\ext4.vhdx"` to make check if file is made sparse
+  - if it is, make a copy of the file
+  - then run `fsutil sparse setflag "F:\Artix\ext4.vhdx" 0`

 ### setup on windows

-#### auto disable sparse

-- linux drivers can make the drive file sparse
-- run `fsutil sparse setflag "F:\Artix\ext4.vhdx" 0` to make things work again if file is made sparse
-  - todo: this might be corrupting the file, a file desparser might be needed instead
-  - [this](https://github.com/dantmnf/desparse) removes the flag, but only if the file doesn't have sparse fields
-  - copy supposedly removes sparse flag? https://superuser.com/questions/508801/removing-sparse-file-attribute
-    - copy first, check properties to see if the size is correct, then remove the flag, confirmed works locally
-  - build a fork of qemu that doesn't make files sparse:

 #### disable fast boot and hibernation